-The purpose of the proposed set of rules is provide a uniform regulatory system that provides consistency in the administration of elections by providing guidance to filing officials and candidates on the mandatory elements of the affidavit of identity and when failing to comply with the mandatory elements will result in ballot disqualification.
+The purpose of the proposed set of rules is provide a uniform regulatory system that provides consistency in the administration of elections by providing guidance to city and township clerks on how to verify signatures, when to determine signatures do not sufficiently agree, and why signatures may not sufficiently agree based upon a list of factors.
 It is not anticipated that this will have a quantitative impact.

-- 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
-The proposed rules will not impact business growth and job creation in Michigan. - 33.
-Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan.
+The proposed rules will not impact business growth and job creation in Michigan.

+33. Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.

-It is not anticipated that individuals or businesses will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.
+It is not anticipated that individuals or businesses that will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.

-34. Identify the sources the agency relied upon in compiling the regulatory impact statement, including the methodology utilized in determining the existence and extent of the impact of the proposed rules and a cost-benefit analysis of the proposed rules.
+34. Identify the sources the agency relied upon in compiling the regulatory impact statement, including the methodology utilized in determining the existence and extent of the impact of the proposed rules and a costbenefit analysis of the proposed rules.

-The agency relied upon the Department of State's current practice, comments provided by city and township clerks, and current procedures used by filing officials.
+The agency relied upon the department's current practice, comments provided by city and township clerks, and current procedures used by local clerks.
 The agency relied upon agency staff and its regulatory experience to formulate estimates and assumptions and determine the need for the proposed rules.